• Office Hours : Monday, 3.00 – 4.00 and by appointment

 There are no exams in this course; instead, there are several assignments.
 Each of these assignments is required to successfully pass the course.

-Assignments will be turned in via Catalyst or on your blog.
-We will create blogs at WordPress.com.
+Assignments will be turned in via Catalyst or on your blog at WordPress.com.
 Students with work or family conflicts should make arrangements with the instructor before missing class or an assignment.
 Late assignments policy varies per assignment.
+Students will use a Google form to upload details of all completed assignments; this is essential for points assessment.

 Grades are determined as follows: